orsonteodoro/gcf2/README.md

 	sys-devel/llvmgold
 ```

-(Any package with a 14 is optional if you don't use packages that depend on them.)
+Any package with a 14 is optional if you don't use packages that depend on them.

-(All llvm toolchain ebuilds should have a fixed commit with exceptions to prevent symbol breakage.
+All llvm toolchain ebuilds should have a fixed commit with exceptions to prevent symbol breakage.
-details are covered in the [metadata.xml](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/sys-devel/clang/metadata.xml#L76)
+Details are covered in the [metadata.xml](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/sys-devel/clang/metadata.xml#L76)
-in the oiledmachine-overlay.)
+in the oiledmachine-overlay.

 11. `emerge -ve @world`
 12. Set `USE_CLANG_CFI_AT_SYSTEM=1` in make.conf.